nicojs/typed-inject/README.md

 As `typed-inject` is responsible for creating (providing) your dependencies, it only makes sense it is also responsible for the disposing of them.

 Any `Injector` has a `dispose` method.
-If you call it, the injector in turn will call `dispose` on any instance that was ever created from it (if it has one).
+If you call it, the injector in turn will call `dispose` on any instance that he provided (if it has one).

 ```ts
 import { rootInjector } from 'typed-inject';